-Longer-term demand - changes in the refinery landscape.
+Longer-term demand.
+Changes in the refinery landscape

-- Global refinery crude distillation capacity should rise by 3.9m b/d in the '23-26 period. - ~79.9% of the planned refinery net capacity additions in the '23-'26 period are in China (+1.3m b/d, 34.3% share), Africa (+0.7m b/d, 20.5% share) Rest of Asia and mainly India (+0.7m b/d, 19.4% share) and the Middle East (+1.0m b/d, 26.3% share). - The substantial increase in refining capacity in India and the Middle East is likely to be very beneficial for product tankers, since it should also entail long sailing distances, as a large portion of their output is likely to be exported to Asia and if Russian sanctions persist, also to Europe. - Older refineries, in particular in Europe but also in other areas such Australia/New Zealand and the US, have been suffering from poor margins and were destined for closure due to the planned ramp-up in capacity from more modern refineries in the Middle East and Asia. - Covid-19 has accelerated this process with ~2.2 mbpd of capacity closures/conversions in the '20-21 period, mostly in Europe the US and in Australia/New Zealand.
+Global refinery crude distillation capacity should rise by 3.9m b/d in the '23-26 period.

+- Planned refinery net capacity additions in the '23-'26 period are mainly in China (+1.5m b/d, 37.3% share), Africa (+0.7m b/d, 16.0% share), Rest of Asia and mainly India (+1.0m b/d, 25.5% share) and the Middle East (+1.2m b/d, 28.7% share). - The substantial increase in refining capacity in India and the Middle East is likely to be very beneficial for product tankers, since it should also entail long sailing distances, as a large portion of their output is likely to be exported to Asia and if Russian sanctions persist, also to Europe. - Older refineries, in particular in Europe but also in other areas such Australia/New Zealand and the US, have been suffering from poor margins and were destined for closure due to the planned ramp-up in capacity from more modern refineries in the Middle East and Asia. - Covid-19 has accelerated this process with ~2.2 mbpd of capacity closures/conversions in the '20-21 period, mostly in Europe the US and in Australia/New Zealand.
 More closures are anticipated in these regions in the coming years. - Over the next few years, imports by Europe and by all the regions of the southern hemisphere, from Russia, the Middle East, India and China, are likely to expand.